jrbyrnes/User_Threading/README.md

 ## Build

-As of now, building is left up to the buildee.
+As of now, building is left up to the builder.
 If I didn't mention before, the current state of this project is nowhere near production ready.
 A build note, though: an adress translation is needed for thread context in userspace -- this requires some assembly.
 As a result, only certain CPU architectures are supported -- currently, 32 and 64 bit x86.

 This has been tested on a x86-64 system running Ubuntu.
 As of now, other systems are not gauranteed to work as they have not been tested.